collectrium/ember-range-slider/README.md

 The `isSlidingChanged` action is fired with `true` as the user begins sliding a handle and again with `false` when the user releases the handle.

+The `roundingHandler` action is executed with a start and end value, continuously enclosing it in a rounding function and returning a new value as the user moves the handle over the range.

 ## Development Setup

 ### Installation